Ming-Ni-Group/RAMER/README.md

 ## License

-The source code in this repository is licensed under the MIT License.
+The source code in this repository is licensed under the RAMER Non-Commercial Research License v1.0.
 See `LICENSE`.

 ## Third-Party Base Models